-- This includes the train dataset - It may also include an additional data subset used for model refinement (i.e., used to tune parameters/test variables etc.).
+- Includes the train dataset - May also include an additional data subset used for model refinement (i.e., used to tune parameters/test variables etc.).
 This dataset is usually referred to as the validation set.
 Clarity regarding the dataset usage is more important than terminology.
-(Note that this additional subset may not be necessary if doing cross-validation).

-Data not used for model building

-- Model validation plots/metrics should be based on this dataset since otherwise they would be overly optimistic. - This dataset is usually referred to as either test or holdout.
+(Note that this additional subset may not be necessary if doing crossvalidation). - Data not used for model building - Model validation plots/metrics should be based on this dataset; otherwise, they would be overly optimistic. - This dataset is usually referred to as either test or holdout.
 Clarity regarding the dataset usage is more important than terminology.